ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

     - Try to get an informal review to check for glaring problems.
     - Move the ticket to the top of the review column (unless it is high priority, in that case, move it to the bottom).
 3. Pick a ticket to review from the bottom of the review column.
 Review the ticket and move it either to the review complete or add the rework label and move it back to the top of the ready column (it is a courtesy to inform the person you have done this).
 You must do a review when you move any ticket to the review column even if it is a rework.
 (A rework ticket review counts as a review).
-4. If changes are merged into master, add the ticket to the [Dev Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev).
+4. If changes are merged into master, move the ticket to the [Master Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Master).

 Sometimes you may want to split a larger ticket into smaller tickets to do this see [Umbrella Tickets](Umbrella-Tickets).